-If no one is playing content from your Plex Media Server, there are a few common reasons for a “Plex Transcoder” process to be running:
+If no one is playing content from your Plex Media Server, there are a few common reasons for it to still be consuming notable amounts of CPU.
+In most cases, that would specifically be the “Plex Transcoder” process.

 Video Preview Thumbnails Generation

-The most common reason users will see this unexpected CPU usage is when they enable their Plex Media Server to generate video preview thumbnails.
+One of the most common reasons users will see this unexpected CPU usage is when they enable their Plex Media Server to generate video preview thumbnails.

 Related Page: Video Preview Thumbnails

 This process essentially requires a transcode of the media file in order to generate a series of screengrabs, which are then used to make the media index file.
-The process is CPU-intensive and can take anywhere from a few minutes to tens of minutes for a single item depending on both your processor power/speed as well as the duration and resolution of the media file.
+The process is CPU-intensive and can take anywhere from less than a minute to several minutes for a single item depending on both your processor power/speed as well as the duration and resolution of the media file.

-If you enable that setting prior to adding a large amount of library content, you can expect the “Plex New Transcoder” process to be running and using a large amount of CPU for hours or even days.
+If you enable that setting prior to adding a large amount of library content, you can expect the process to be running and using a large amount of CPU for hours or even days.

 Chapter Thumbnails Generation